Cat Mood Guide: How to Read Your Cat's Body Language

 Frequently Asked Questions

 What does it mean when my cat wags its tail?
 Unlike dogs, a wagging or swishing tail on a cat usually means agitation or overstimulation.
-The faster the swish, the more annoyed they are.
-A slow, lazy swish can mean they’re focused on something.
-If the tail is lashing side to side while you’re petting them, stop.
+The faster the swish, the more aroused they are.
+A slow, lazy swish often means quiet focus.
+If the tail starts lashing while you’re petting them, stop.
+Continuing past that point is how owners get bitten or scratched.

 What do airplane ears mean on a cat?
-When a cat’s ears flatten sideways, it’s called “airplane ears.”
-This usually means the cat is scared, anxious, or feeling defensive.
-Give them space and remove whatever is causing the stress if you can.
+When a cat’s ears flatten sideways, parallel to the ground, it’s called airplane ears.
+This usually means the cat is scared, defensive, or in pain.
+Give them space, remove or reduce whatever is causing the stress if you can identify it, and if it doesn’t resolve quickly or seems unprovoked, treat it as a possible medical issue rather than a mood swing.

 References